huxlife/transactionAnalysis/Sunpump Contracts.md

 **Parameters:**

-* `amountOut`: The exact amount of ETH to receive.
+* `amountOut`: The exact amount of TRX to receive.
 * `amountInMax`: The maximum amount of input tokens that can be required before the transaction reverts.
 * `path`: An array of token addresses.
-The first address must be the input token, and the last address must be WETH.
+The first address must be the input token, and the last address must be WTRX.
-* `to`: Address to receive the ETH.
+* `to`: Address to receive the TRX.
 * `deadline`: Unix timestamp after which the transaction will revert.

 **Example Call:**